Joshualivingstan/Task-4-Setup-and-Use-a-firewall-on-windows-Linux/README.md

 Example: Blocking port 23 prevents Telnet connections, which reduces exposure to certain attacks.

 Allowing only essential services, like SSH, reduces the attack surface.

+# NAT in firewalls

+[NAT in firewalls]

+allows multiple devices on a private network to share a single public IP address.
+Firewalls with NAT help hide internal IP addresses from external networks, improving security and reducing exposure to potential threats.

+# firewall improve network security
+.Blocks unauthorized access and cyberattacks.

+.Filters harmful traffic like malware and phishing attempts.

+.Monitors and logs network activity for security analysis.

+.Prevents exposure of sensitive services by restricting access to specific IPs or applications.

+# common firewall mistakes/
+.Overly permissive rules that allow excessive access.
+Failure to update firewall configurations when network changes occur.

+Not logging traffic for auditing and troubleshooting.

+Misconfigured NAT or port forwarding leading to unintended access.

+Ignoring outbound rules, leaving internal devices vulnerable to malware communication.